Last Updated on March 6, 2023

 Shopping Centers with No Parking Fees

-Keep in mind that you will have to move your car before closing time as they do not allow any overnight parking if you choose to park at one of the shopping centers.
+Keep in mind that you will have to move your car before closing time as they do not allow any overnight parking if you choose to park at one of the shopping centers on Las Vegas Blvd.

-Fashion Show Mall: Free parking and valet parking
+Fashion Show Mall: Free self-park and valet parking

 Free Parking Downtown Las Vegas

-Downtown Las Vegas is another popular attraction with sites such as The Fremont Street Experience.
-This area can get crowded, but you can avoid parking fees if you look in the right spots.
-Here are a few options for free parking in downtown Vegas.
+Downtown Vegas is another popular attraction with sites such as The Fremont Street Experience.
+This area can get crowded, but you can find free parking if you look in the right spots.
+Here are a few options that offer free parking in downtown Vegas.